 The use of mobile phones will be more costly and less convenient as mobile roaming charges will be applied.

 There is also a requirement for Passports to have at least six months remaining validity and to be less than ten years old, (currently costing £75 to renew), and visas will be needed (in most countries) even for UK citizens if you are staying for more than 90 days in a 180 day period.
 If you are driving to your walking destination, you will need a GB sticker and are likely to need to apply for a green card to cover insurance abroad.

 Hey ho.
 On the bright side, with these additional hurdles, it's just possible that you will have the trails, hills and mountains more to yourself.
 Or, it might be just one big rush to finally be able to get away and do the things we love, once we are all able to travel safely again.
 One thing is for sure, walking and enjoying the wide open spaces of the outdoors is good for the environment, good for local communities and good for your health, fitness and happiness!

-The Foreign and Commonwealth Office advises British Nationals against all but essential international travel, if you are legally permitted.
+Currently the Foreign and Commonwealth Office advises British Nationals against all but essential international travel, if you are legally permitted.
 If intending to travel, you have to have a new permit proving that you are travelling for essential reasons.

 All non-essential travel (ie holidays) to Europe is still difficult.
 A traffic light system identifies countries deemed safe for travel, green being the safest, requiring very little in terms of testing and quarantine.